benito11/uy-tourism-rag/README.md

 A semantic search system for tourism information about Uruguay, built with FastAPI, Streamlit, and sentence-transformers.

-## Overview

-This application provides a user-friendly interface to search through tourism information about Uruguay.
-It uses semantic search to find relevant information based on user queries, leveraging modern NLP techniques through sentence-transformers.

 ## Features

 - 🔍 Semantic search capabilities